liuyeah/liuyeah.github.io/_pages/about.md

 # 🔥 News
+- *2024.09*: &nbsp;🎉🎉 One paper accepted to EMNLP conference!
+See you in Miami!
 - *2024.07*: &nbsp;🎉🎉 One paper accepted to CIKM conference!
 - *2024.05*: &nbsp;🎉🎉 One paper accepted to ACL conference!